History and Archives

-In 1991, the Doreen Hopkins Foundation was taken over by the Macmarmon Foundation and Terry Guest was appointed Headmaster to preside over the future development of the school.
-The decade of the 90s was one of progress and growth, and the student population grew from 243 to approximately 950, ranging from preschool to university entrance.
-In 1998, Bayview Glen acquired the Upper School Campus.
+Terry Guest was appointed Headmaster to preside over the future development of the school in 1990 and the Doreen Hopkins Foundation was taken over by the Macmarmon Foundation.
+The decade of the 90s was one of progress and growth, with the acquisition of the Upper School campus in 1998.
+During this time, the student population grew from 243 to approximately 950, ranging from preschool to university entrance.

-Today, the goals and mission of Bayview Glen are championed by Eileen Daunt, who was appointed Head of School in 2003.
-In June 2014, the new Bayview Glen Moatfield Campus was complete and officially opened by H.R.H.
+Under Mrs. Daunt’s leadership, the school continues to develop and in 2012-2014, Bayview Glen underwent renovations, including the construction of a brand new building that brought the Prep School and Upper School together.
+In June 2014, the new Moatfield Campus was complete and officially opened by H.R.H.
 The Duke of York.
 The new site includes a new Prep School, renovated Upper School, dining hall, recording studio, rooftop garden, fitness centre, yoga studio, learning commons, and more.
-In addition, the Lower School was refurbished and the Preschool was reunited with the Lower School at the Duncan Mill Campus in September 2014.
+In addition, the first floor of the Lower School was refurbished, and the preschool was reunited with the Lower School at the Duncan Mill Campus in September 2014.

 The mandate of Bayview Glen Archives is to collect, arrange, describe, preserve and make accessible the permanent records of the school as well as rare and unique collections that support the school’s administration, teaching, research, education and service.